 Treatment of annuities.
-The purchase of an annuity on or after February 8, 2006, by or for an individual who has applied for or is receiving long-term care services, or the individual's spouse, is treated as a disposal of an asset for less than fair market value unless DHS is named as a preferred remainder beneficiary and the annuity meets specified Internal Revenue Code and other standards.
+The purchase of an annuity on or after February 8, 2006, by or for an individual who has applied for or is receiving long-term care services, or the individual's spouse, is treated as a disposal of an asset for less than fair market value, unless DHS is named as a preferred remainder beneficiary and the annuity meets specified Internal Revenue Code and other standards.

 A change in the designation of DHS as remainder beneficiary results in the annuity being treated as a disposal of assets for less than fair market value.
 The DRA requires issuers of annuities to notify county agencies when there is a change in the amount of the income or principal being withdrawn from the annuity.
 A change in the amount of income or principal withdrawn may be treated as a disposal of assets for less than fair market value.
 [Sec.
-30; § 256B.0595, subd.
+256B.0595, subd.
 1, para. (f)]

 When a payment becomes due under an annuity that names DHS a remainder beneficiary, the issuer must request and DHS must provide a written statement of the total amount of MA paid.
 The issuer must pay DHS an amount equal to the lesser of the amount due the department under the annuity or the total amount of MA paid on behalf of the individual or individual's spouse.
 Any amounts remaining are payable according to the terms of the annuity.
-[Sec.
-29; § 256B.0594]
+[Sec 256B.0594]

 Extension of look-back period.
-The look-back period for any disposal of assets made on or after February 8, 2006, was extended from 36 to 60 months.
-This extension was phased in one month at a time beginning 36 months after February 8, 2006, so that the length of the look-back period was 37 months on February 8, 2009, and reached 60 months on February 1, 2011.
+The look-back period for any disposal of assets was extended to 60 months.
+This extension was phased in, and reached 60 months on February 1, 2011.
 [Sec.
-30; § 256B.0595, subd.
+256B.0595, subd.
 1, para. (b)]

 Promissory notes, loans, and mortgages.
-Effective July 1, 2006, the prohibition on transfers for less than fair market value applies to the funds used to purchase a promissory note, loan, or mortgage, unless the instrument purchased has a repayment term that is actuarially sound, provides for payments to be made in equal amounts with no deferral or balloon payments, and prohibits cancellation of the balance upon the death of the lender.
+The prohibition on transfers for less than fair market value applies to funds used to purchase a promissory note, loan, or mortgage, unless the instrument purchased has a repayment term that is actuarially sound, provides for payments to be made in equal amounts with no deferral or balloon payments, and prohibits cancellation of the balance upon the death of the lender.
 [Sec.
-30; § 256B.0595, subd.
+256B.0595, subd.
 1, para. (i)]

 Life estates.
-Effective July 1, 2006, the purchase of a life estate in another individual's home is considered to be a transfer for less than fair market value, unless the purchaser resides in the home for a period of at least 12 consecutive months after the date of purchase.
+The purchase of a life estate in another individual's home constitutes a transfer for less than fair market value, unless the purchaser resides in the home for a period of at least 12 consecutive months after the date of purchase.
 [Sec.
-30; § 256B.0595, subd.
+256B.0595, subd.
 1, para. (j)]

 Change in start date for period of ineligibility.
-For uncompensated transfers made on or after February 8, 2006, the period of ineligibility begins in the month in which the individual requests MA payment of long-term care services and is otherwise eligible to receive MA payment of long-term care services but for application of the penalty period (see also footnote 13).
-This provision is effective for requests for MA payment of long-term care services on or after July 1, 2006.
+For uncompensated transfers made on or after February 8, 2006, the period of ineligibility begins in the month in which the individual requests MA payment of long-term care services and is otherwise eligible to receive MA payment of long-term care services but for application of the penalty period.
 [Sec.
-31; § 256B.0595, subd.
+256B.0595, subd.
 2, para. (c)]

 Undue hardship waiver requests by facility.
-Beginning July 1, 2006, a long-term care facility, with the written consent of a resident or the resident's personal representative, may file an undue hardship waiver request on behalf of a resident who is denied eligibility for MA payment of long-term care services.
+A long-term care facility, with the written consent of a resident or the resident's personal representative, may file an undue hardship waiver request on behalf of a resident who is denied eligibility for MA payment of long-term care services.
 When a waiver is granted, a cause of action exists against the person to whom an asset was transferred.
 The local agency, in evaluating the waiver request for nonhomestead transfers, must take into account whether the individual has taken any action to prevent designation of DHS as a remainder beneficiary on an annuity.
-[Secs.
-32 and 33; § 256B.0595, subds.
+[Sec.
+256B.0595, subds.
 3 and 4]